 If you want to give your phone to someone else, it might be a good idea to prevent them from opening your apps.
-WhatsApp, emails, and the image gallery can all contain private content that you may not want to keep to yourself.
-But fear not - you can protect sensitive information from prying eyes and still hand over your smartphone.
+WhatsApp, Gmail, and the image gallery can all contain private content that you may want to keep to yourself.
+But fear not - you can protect sensitive information from prying eyes and still hand over your smartphone with app locks.

 Let’s start with a warning: app lock apps aren’t real protection against curious people, if they're clever enough!
 They are often not even able to completely hide the last viewed content in an app; the most recent messages can be quickly seen before the code entry appears.

-Until the Android interface and the App Locker work better together, your best off switching to a method that comes with Android’s factory software.
+Until the Android interface and the App Locker work better together, you are better off switching to a method that comes with Android’s factory software.
 These methods are presented below.

 Tip: Definitely lock the settings app, because otherwise a resourceful person can simply uninstall the app locker and bypass it.

-Keepsafe doesn’t let you take screenshots, so we’ll have to explain our observations in words.
+Keepsafe doesn’t let you take screenshots, so we’ll have to explain our observations with text.
 First of all, I like the fact that the app doesn't require any authorizations.
 The setup wizard asks for the type of lock: PIN, pattern, or fingerprint.
-You don’t have to register a fingerprint again, since the app uses the fingerprint already stored in your Android phone.
-This builds trust, because it means the app can’t send your fingerprint back to the app creators.
+You don’t have to register a fingerprint again since the app uses the fingerprint already stored in your Android phone.
+This builds trust because it means the app can’t send your fingerprint back to the app creators.

 You need to provide your email address for security, but you can also skip this point.
-The app then sends you to system settings, where you grant access to the data usage.
+The app then sends you to the system settings, where you need to grant access to the data usage.
 Without it, the app can’t tell if it has been opened.
-Then return to App Lock, where you can select apps to lock.
+You can then return to App Lock, where you can select apps to lock.
 Popular apps like Settings or WhatsApp are listed on top, and the rest follow alphabetically.